Third-Party Tested ≥98% HPLC Purity — USA Shipped

 How does NAD+ 500mg compare to NMN or NR supplementation?

 NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside) are oral NAD+ precursors that must be converted to NAD+ through enzymatic pathways.
 Direct NAD+ provides the active coenzyme without requiring conversion steps, bypassing potential rate-limiting enzyme bottlenecks.
-The 500mg size is suitable for standard research protocols, while our 1000mg option is available for higher-dose studies.
+The 500mg size is suitable for standard research studies, while our 1000mg option is available for higher-concentration studies.